Use composite models in Power BI Desktop

 A discourage chaining flag can be set on a model to prevent a chain from being created or extended.
 See Manage DirectQuery connections to a published dataset for more information.

-The connection to a Power BI dataset won't be shown in Power Query.
+The connection to a Power BI dataset or Analysis Services model won't be shown in Power Query.

 The following limitations apply when working with DirectQuery for Power BI datasets and Analysis Services: